-Daughter and I went to check out the new supermarket a couple of days ago.
+My daughter and I went to check out the new supermarket.
 As soon as I entered the place, I thought I was in a Supermarket in Nairobi or Dubai.
-No seriously its so huge and practically everything is available there.
+No seriously, its so huge and practically everything is available there.
 I saw jumbo oats and immediately bought some without even asking the price.
 Excitement knows no bounds for a Food Blogger, don’t you agree?
 Did I mention that the Supermarket is just opposite to my apartment complex?
 Hubby reckons he will have to find me there whenever I’m not at home 😉

 Getting down to the granola recipe, I seriously never thought that it would be so easy to make it at home and here I’ve been spending so much on ready made ones where we literally can count the number of nuts and fruits added.
 I’m a big fan of granola especially with plain yogurt.